Battle Nations: Discontinuation

-In February 2015 it was announced that the Swedish development company King had purchased Z2 Live Inc, for $150M.
-Subsequently, Battle Nations was pulled from the Steam platform as of 16 April 2015.
+In February 2015, it was announced that the Swedish development company King had purchased Z2 Live Inc. for $150 million.
+Subsequently, Battle Nations was pulled from the Steam platform on April 16, 2015.
 During this time, the game developers released fewer and fewer updates and events.
-On July 17, 2015, the game developers released the last update, focused on a new world boss and 2 eventual boss-strikes, along with some additional units.
+On July 17, 2015, the game developers released the last update, focused on a new world boss and two eventual boss-strikes, along with some additional units.
+Shortly after in November 2015, Activision Blizzard announced their plans to purchase King, and the deal was finalized on February 23, 2016.